ceodoe/noshitempornium/README.md

 * Follow the instructions given by Tampermonkey to install the script
 * Once the script is installed, visit an applicable page on Emp (Torrents, Top 10, Collages, Notifications)
 * Click the Options button in the new NSE configuration area placed below the search center
-* Add your lists of tags, title words or uploaders in the newly revealed areas
+* Add your lists of tags, title words or uploaders in the newly revealed area, and check the Settings tab for more goodies
 * Click the question mark next to each list for an explanation of what it does
 * Click "Save" then "Reload page" to save your options and reload the page
 * Torrents matching your blacklist rules will now be hidden, and can be shown by clicking the "Toggle X hidden torrents" button.
 Torrents matching whitelist rules will be shown regardless of blacklist rules.
+To hide individual torrents, click the eye icon that appears next to it

 # Important note / Backups
 If you: